unc-ocean-dynamics/unc-ocean-dynamics.github.io/_pages/people.md

     Assistant Professor, University of North Carolina at Chapel Hill
   </p>
   <p>
     Ken leads the Carolina Dynamical Oceanography Group.
 His research focuses on the physical dynamics of polar oceans, coastal circulation, and geophysical fluid dynamics.
-Ken is currently a committee member of the international
+Ken is currently vice-chair of the international
-    <a href="https://sites.google.com/view/jcioi/home" target="_blank">Joint Commission on Ice Ocean Interactions</a>.
+    <a href="https://sites.google.com/view/jcioi/home" target="_blank">Joint Commission on Ice Ocean Interactions (IUGG IAPSO)</a>.
   </p>
 </div>